Python3pkg/E200/docs/introduction.rst

 Perhaps the most important linked data are images.
 Cameras record images to directories in the NAS.
 How they record images (what cameras are used, what file format is used, where they are stored in the NAS, etc.) has changed over time and may continue to change as technical needs evolve.
 Due to the changing nature of images, the :mod:`E200` package is designed to account for these changes so the scientist can assume the images received need no further adjustment.

-BSA and non-BSA data are saved in the master file itself.
-This has remained fairly stable.
-BSA and non-BSA data tend to be scalar in nature- one single number saved for each shot or dataset respectively.
-There has been no need for higher-dimensional data thus far, although the DAQ has anticipated this possible eventual need.
+:ref:`BSA <bsa-data>` and :ref:`non-BSA data <non-bsa-data>` are saved in the master file itself.
+This has remained fairly stable. :ref:`BSA <bsa-data>` and :ref:`non-BSA data <non-bsa-data>` tend to be scalar in nature- one single number saved for each shot or dataset respectively.
+There has been no need for higher-dimensional data thus far, although the :ref:`DAQ <daq>` has anticipated this possible eventual need.

 .. _master-file-type: